 got lost went on a walk in the Surrey Hills I saw a sign for the Denbies Vineyard but I thought it was private property so I never thought a whole wine world of its own existed on the premises.

 But to our delight, we discovered the Denbies Vineyard is very much so open to the public and has tours, tastings, events, shopping, food, and duhh, apple juice.
 Just making sure you are paying attention.. of course, we treated ourselves to a white wine each.
 I mean, wine not?
-(Bah- duh – duh – tshh) (Onomatopoeia = punch line drum sound if you were wondering).
+(Bah- duh – duh – tshh)

 “The secret of being happy is accepting where you are in life and making the most out of every day.” – Author Unkown